marick/structural-typing/README.md

 user=> (type! :Colorful {:color [required-key rgb-string?]})
 ```

-If you expect a colorful point, you needn't create a type exactly for it.
-Instead, you can require that your value match two types:
+If you expect a colorful point, you needn't use a single type for it.
+Instead, you can require that the value match two types:

 ```clojure
 user=> (built-like [:Colorful :Point] {:x 1})